Looney Tunes: Back in Action: Production

+Release

 Box office

-Looney Tunes: Back in Action was released on November 14, 2003, originally planned to open earlier that summer.
-The film grossed $68.5 million worldwide against a budget of $80 million.
+Looney Tunes: Back in Action was released on November 14, 2003, but was originally planned to open earlier that summer.
+The film was a box office bomb, grossing $68.5 million worldwide against a budget of $80 million.

 Warner Bros. was hoping to start a revitalized franchise of Looney Tunes media and products with the success of Back in Action.
 New animated shorts and a Duck Dodgers TV series were commissioned to tie-in with Back in Action.
 However, due to the film's financial failure, the Looney Tunes franchise remained primarily on television for nearly two decades.
 Warner Bros. would not produce another theatrical Looney Tunes film until Space Jam: A New Legacy, which was released in 2021.